 - BRI is a strategy for China’s supply chain logistics network overseas development: China Promoted “Area along the way” strategy under which it is promoting transport infrastructure and communication facilities, supply chain logistics network to provide strong financial support and financial risk prevention and protection.

 - The process of internationalization of the RMB to speed up the development of China’s supply chain logistics network overseas: RMB is Chinese currency and as a part of BRI initiative, China wants to make it international and want to add the same in global reserve currency to facilitate trade between China and Partner countries which will increase strategic importance of China’s currency.
 RMB internationalization trend will increase the internal and external financing channels of overseas investment of logistics enterprises, reduce the cost of raising capital or capital transactions, and improve the efficiency of financing, to provide a favourable financial guarantee for overseas investment and development of enterprises.

-- Cross-border electricity business will become China’s supply-side reform of the new impetus: Electricity is the heart of any development of the industry as well as a civilization, hence China has kept a keen focus on Electricity generation at the partner states after the first and foremost need of infrastructure development.
-China has qualitative and competent enterprises which have a spare capacity as domestic demands is no more, hence this cross-border electricity business is quite lucrative in terms to find new markets for ideal enterprises and give momentum to partner countries which in turn increase market for Chinese goods and services.
+- The cross-border electricity business will become China’s supply-side reform of the new impetus: Electricity is the heart of any development of the industry as well as a civilization, hence China has kept a keen focus on Electricity generation at the partner states after the first and foremost need of infrastructure development.
+China has qualitative and competent enterprises which have a spare capacity as domestic demands are no more, hence this cross-border electricity business is quite lucrative in terms to find new markets for ideal enterprises and give momentum to partner countries which in turn increases the market for Chinese goods and services.

 Benefits to China from BRI: